masterkj/CompilerProject/readme.md

 7. sum(INT)

 ###todos:
-1. read line
+1. RESULT header
-2. do map
-3. append it to temp file
+2. display the execution plan
+3. test the avg
+4. build the functions like subStr() and LEN()..
+5. finish all aggregation function